haashim6760/Mortagecalculator/README.md

 # Mortagecalculator

-This project takes provides a mortgage, after getting a principal, an annual interest rate, and the borrowing period in years from the user.
+This repository provides a final mortgage value, after getting a principal, an annual interest rate, and the borrowing period in years from the user.